-How to tweak iOS 10's visuals, multitouch gestures, and sounds to your liking
+How to tweak iOS 11's visuals, multitouch gestures, and sounds to your liking

 Stop manually triggering Apple Pay

-As of iOS 9, you can double-press the Home button on the Lock screen to trigger Apple Pay, rather than just letting a nearby NFC reader bring it up.
-Here's how to disable the action:
+As of iOS 9, you can double-press the Home button on the Lock screen to trigger Apple Pay.
+But if you'd prefer not to have access to your Wallet from the Lock screen, here's how to disable it.

 - Launch Settings from your Home screen.